tom-krieger/cis_security_hardening/README.md

   * reports that audit log directory is not set 0750 or more restrictive but it is 0750
   * reports that not all system command files are group-owned by root but the check searches for all files and not only these not having permissions /2000

+* CISCAT scanner for Redhat 7 STIG false positives:
+  * nosuid flag on home directries partitions is reported as missing but is set
+  * Tests for NFS settings report `failed` but no NFS is used

 ## Credits

 This project is highly inspired by the [fervid/secure_linux_cis](https://forge.puppet.com/fervid/secure_linux_cis) module from Puppet Forge and uses my [security_baseline](https://forge.puppet.com/modules/tomkrieger/security_baseline) module as basis.

 ## Development

-Contributions are welcome in any form, pull requests, and issues should be filed via GitHub.
+Contributions are welcome in any form, pull requests and issues should be filed via GitHub.

 ## Changelog